CosmWasm/sylvia-book/src/basics/error_handling.md

 }
 ```

-Not much to explain here.
-We load the count, check if it's equal to zero.
-If yes then we return
+A little to explain here.
+We load the count, and check if it's equal to zero.
+If yes, then we return
 our newly defined error variant.
-If not then we decrement it's value.
+If not, then we decrement its value.
-However this won't work.
+However, this won't work.
 If you would try to build this you will receive:
 `error[E0277]: the trait bound `cosmwasm_std::StdError: From<ContractError>` is not satisfied`.
-This is because `sylvia` by default generates `dispatch` returning `Result<_, StdError>`.
+It is because `sylvia` by default generates `dispatch` returning `Result<_, StdError>`.
 To
-inform `sylvia` that it should be using new type we add `#[error(ContractError)]` attribute to
+inform `sylvia` that it should be using a new type we add `#[error(ContractError)]` attribute to
 the `contract` macro call.

 ```rust,noplayground